Classical Music Auditions

 Application Process – before the auditions

-- Parents of currently attending students return an intent to re-enroll letter indicating their intent to return for the coming year.
+- Parents of currently enrolled students return an intent to re-enroll letter indicating their intent to return for the coming year.
 This response sets the number of seats available within each artistic major at each grade level.
 Responses are due to IFAA in December.
 All students who are currently registered at and attending may continue to attend the following year.

 - Parents of new applicant’s complete applications from the district website and get an audition appointment time (with the exception of Visual Art Major, they will submit a portfolio prior to the audition day).
 Siblings of current students are considered new applicants and must complete applications and auditions.
 The application period runs from the week after Winter Break through the 1st week in February.
 Exact dates are set yearly and published each November.
 Online applications must be time stamped by 11:59 pm on the due date to be considered on time.